Peacefulhat/Project_Saikuru/README.md

 ### Where programming meets creativity—building cool and interesting projects for fun.

 ## About
 Project Saikuru is a space dedicated to developing unique, experimental, and exciting programming projects.
-Inspired by the concept beautiful mathematical concepts and recursion, we embrace continuous learning, iteration, and innovation.
+Inspired by mathematics and recursion, we embrace continuous learning, iteration, and innovation.

 ## Goals
 - Explore fun and unconventional programming challenges.